nesl/AI-Collab/README.md

 3. Change to the **magnebot** directory and run `pip install .`

-4. Patch the controller TDW source file by issuing the next command `pip show tdw`, copying the directory shown in **Location**, appending to it the next line **/tdw/controller.py**, and then copying the **controller.py** file that is in this repository to that location.
+4. Patch the controller TDW source file by issuing the next command `pip show tdw`, copying the directory shown in **Location**, appending to it the line "**/tdw/controller.py**", and then copying the **controller.py** file that is in this repository to that location.

 After this, you will be able to run the simulation by going into the **simulator** directory and using `python simulation.py --local --no_virtual_cameras`.
 This will display a simulator window with the third person view camera, as well as an opencv window with a first person view of one of the robots.
 You can control this robot by focusing on the simulator window and using the arrows in the keyboard.
 Check the file **keysets.csv** for all the keys one can use for each robot.